dgaydukov/cert-ocpjp11/files/LowLatency.md

     * `-XX:+UseConcMarkSweepGC` (not available in Oracle JDK 21) - deprecated in Java 9 and removed in Java 14
     * `-XX:+UseG1GC` - best java21 general purpose, default GC for OpenJDK 11,17,21
     * `-XX:+UseZGC` (from JDK 11) - best java21 ultra low latency
     * `-XX:+UseShenandoahGC` (from JDK 12, not available in Oracle JDK 21) - low-latency collector aiming for concurrent operation with minimal "stop-the-world" pauses.
-This GC is not supported in Oracle JDK, but may be available in other JDK.
+This GC is not supported in Oracle JDK, also not available in OpenJDK builds 17,21,24 that were downloaded from [official OpenJDK site](https://jdk.java.net//), but available in [Adoptium JDK 21](https://adoptium.net/temurin/releases/)
 * GC logging:

 ### Encoding